daelvn/grasp/README.md

 - `queryone db sql`: returns the first row out of all results.
 - `queryall db sql`: returns a table of all rows returned.

+### `squery`

+As of Grasp 1.3, there is a new function `squery` which works similarly to `queryall`, but if no results were returned it will:

+- Return `{affected_rows: n}` if there's any affected rows.
+- Return `true` otherwise.

+This is pretty much made to mimic `query` in [pgmoon](https://github.com/leafo/pgmoon), since I might be using Grasp to write a Lapis backend for SQLite.

 ## Binding parameters